Westford Youth Soccer Association

 Section 4.
 Notice of Meetings

 A public notice of every meeting shall be made stating place, date, time, and the purpose of such meeting at least 10 days in advance of the meeting.
-As a minimum all current coaches and assistants shall be notified by their division directors.
-The notice may be supplied to The Westford Eagle (or its successor).
+Notice will typically be provided via an email to the associated membership.
 In addition, any member may receive written notification by supplying the Association Secretary with a stamped, self-addressed envelope to ensure notification of the next general membership meeting.

 Section 5.
 Quorum